Daily Houserule tweets: June 2022

 WM’s parrying benefit becomes irrelevant, though.
 To compensate, halve penalties for odd projectiles, throwing positions, etc.; also, keep Throwing Art’s +1/+2 ST for range purposes.

-Of course, this means that the martial artist, if not satisfied with her lenient throwing skill defaults, will have to learn individual throwing skills like any other weapon/unarmed skill, instead of getting one special skill that also enjoys Chi Talent bonuses.
+Of course, this change from Throwing Art to normal throwing skills means that the martial artist, if not satisfied with her lenient throwing skill defaults, will have to learn individual throwing skills like any other weapon/unarmed skill, instead of getting one special skill that also enjoys Chi Talent bonuses.

 But I don’t know why mastery of throwing should get special treatment different from other areas of combat.
-Calling on the usual tools of standard skills + Weapon Master seems simpler to me.
+Calling on the usual mechanic of standard skills + Weapon Master seems simpler to me.

 125